gabrieldejesus/42-cpp-module-00/readme.md

 # CPP Module 00

-This first module of C++ is designed to help you understand the specifities of the language when compared to C. Time to dive into Object Oriented Programming!
+This first module of C++ is designed to help you understand the specifities of the language when compared to C.

 ## Skills